EthanHolman/coup-game/README.md

 ### Losing a Card

 Players can lose a card when they are Assassinated, Coup'ed, or if they incorrectly challenge another player's action.
-In any of these events, the player to lose a card becomes the 'current secondary player', and the game awaits them to choose a card to lose.
+In any of these events, the game waits them to choose a card to lose.
 If they only have one card remaining, they must choose that card.

 After processing the card loss: if the player has no unrevealed cards left, then they are out of the game, and all players will be notified.
 If this leaves only one player in the game, all players will be notified of the WINNER!